Ameer Faisal Alavi

-Major General Ameer Faisal Alavi (28 March 1954 – 19 November 2008) was a Pakistan Army two-star general and special operations expert who was the first General Officer Commanding (GOC) of the elite Special Service Group of Pakistan Army.
+Ameer Faisal Alavi (28 March 1954 – 19 November 2008) was a Pakistan Army two-star general and special operations expert who was the first General Officer Commanding (GOC) of the elite Special Service Group of Pakistan Army.
 A former member of Special Service Group, he was credited with masterminding the Angoor Ada operation in 2004, where many Arabs and Chechens based in the tribal areas were killed or arrested and turned over to the Americans.

-2 months before his death, he threatened to expose Pakistani army generals who had made deals with Taliban militants.
+Two months before his death, he threatened to expose two Pakistani army generals who had made deals with Taliban militants.
 He had given a copy of a letter he had sent to then Army Chief Ashfaq Parvez Kayani, to author Carey Schofield and told her to publish it if he was killed.
 The letter contained names of two generals.
 On 19 November 2008, while driving to work in his car in Islamabad, he was shot dead by three unknown gunmen.
 It was alleged that Ilyas Kashmiri, the chief of Jammu & Kashmir chapter of Harkat-ul-Jihad-al-Islami, was behind the murder of Maj-Gen Faisal Alavi at the behest of the Tehrik-i-Taliban Pakistan in North Waziristan.

 Early life

 Alavi was born and raised in British Kenya, a British national.
-His parents had migrated to the country from Pakistan.
 In 1966 at the age of 12, he moved to Pakistan to study at Abbottabad Public School where he studied from 1966 to 1971.
 Out of his love and zeal for the military he renounced his British nationality.
 He got his Pakistani citizenship when he wrote to then President of Pakistan Zulfikar Ali Bhutto to be granted citizenship in order to be able to join the Pakistan Army.
 He thus renounced his British nationality to join Pakistan Army.
 He was commissioned in the 49th PMA Long Course in 1974 in the 26th Cavalry Regiment of the Armoured Corps.